 (c) depositing an instrument of accession.

 3. Customs or economic unions may, together with all their Member States or at any time after all their Member States have become Contracting Parties to this Agreement, also become Contracting Parties to this Agreement in accordance with the provisions of paragraphs 1 and 2 of this Article.
+However, these customs or economic unions shall not have the right to vote.

 4. The instruments of ratification, acceptance, approval or accession shall be deposited with the Secretary General of the United Nations.